iterate-ch/docs/protocols/box.md

 ## Connecting

 Use the default *Box* connection profile to connect to your server using the Box API.
-This allows to have Multi-Factor Authentication enabled for your accout.
+This allows to have Multi-Factor Authentication enabled for your account.

 ### Alternate Connection Options